prograils/playbook/the_people.md

 ### Self-development:

 We encourage our employees to self-development, we’d be happy to finance books, e-books (each team member has his own Kindle reader) courses or conferences.

+Found self-improving recsources worth buying?
+Spread the news on our dedicated Slack channel (#self-improvement) and gather together interested ones.
+We'll make a purchase shortly.

+### Reward-them:

+Our home-made application called 'Reward them" is a recognition and reward system which primary role is to strengthen the relationship between co-workers and cultivate team identity.
+Each month every team member receives an allowance (50 points, 1 point = 1 Polish Zloty).
+Everyone is entitled to dispense 50 points to their co-workers, so theoretically one can gain 50 points per number of team members.
+This amount can be a nice addition to the basic salary.
+We're using 'Reward them' when saying 'Thank you' just doesn't seem like enough.